rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.7.30 ####
+#### 3.7.31 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Change activity upload URL when activity component is enabled.
+Fix BuddyPress group media gets upload to user profile issue.

 ## Sponsors ##